vikejs/vike/README.md

 The `render()` hook in `/pages/_default.page.server.jsx` gives you full control over how your pages are rendered, and `/pages/_default.page.client.jsx` gives you full control over the browser-side code.
-This control enables you to *easily* and *naturally*:
- - Use any tool you want such as React Router and Redux.
+This control enables you to *easily* and *naturally* use any tool you want (Redux, GraphQL, Preact, ...).
- - Use Preact, Inferno, Solid and any other React-like alternative.

 Note the suffixes of the files we created:
  - `.page.js`: exports the page's root React component.
- - `.page.client.js` (optional): defines the page's browser-side code.
+ - `.page.client.js`: defines the page's browser-side code.
- - `.page.server.js` (optional): exports the page's hooks (always run in Node.js).
+ - `.page.server.js`: exports the page's hooks (always run in Node.js).
- - `.page.route.js` (optional): exports the page's Route String or Route Function.
+ - `.page.route.js`: exports the page's Route String or Route Function.

 Instead of creating a `.page.client.js` and `.page.server.js` file for each page, you can create `_default.page.client.js` and `_default.page.server.js` which apply as default for all pages.

-We already defined `_default` files above, which means that all we have to do now to create a new page is to define a new `.page.jsx` file.
+We already defined `_default` files above, which means that all we have to do now to create a new page is to define a new `.page.jsx` file (the `.page.route.js` file is optional).

 The `_default` files can be overridden.
 For example, you can create a page with a different browser-side code than your other pages.